-For IM or SubQ administration; do not administer IV.
-Administer to midlateral aspect of the thigh in infants and small children.
-Administer in the deltoid area to adults or older children.
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (NCIRD/ACIP 2011).
+IM, SubQ: For IM or SubQ administration; do not administer IV.
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
+To prevent syncope related injuries, patients should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.
 Imovax Polio (Canadian product) should be shaken well before use.

 Store under refrigeration 2°C to 8°C (35°F to 46°F); do not freeze.
 Protect from light

 Fingolimod: May diminish the therapeutic effect of Vaccines (Inactivated).
 Management: Vaccine efficacy may be reduced.
 Complete all age-appropriate vaccinations at least 2 weeks prior to starting fingolimod.
 If vaccinated during fingolimod therapy, revaccinate 2 to 3 months after fingolimod discontinuation.
 Consider therapy modification

 Immunosuppressants: May diminish the therapeutic effect of Vaccines (Inactivated).
 Management: Vaccine efficacy may be reduced.
 Complete all age-appropriate vaccinations at least 2 weeks prior to starting an immunosuppressant.
 If vaccinated during immunosuppressant therapy, revaccinate at least 3 months after immunosuppressant discontinuation.
 Exceptions: Cytarabine (Liposomal).
 Consider therapy modification